 Untreated blocked ducts can lead to mastitis, an infection of the breast tissue.

 Apply a warm compress before feeding, and gently massage the area while nursing.
-Position the baby so their chin is pointing towards the blockage, which can help dislodge it.
-Rest and hydration can also help your body recover.
-Get more advice about plugged ducts and how to deal with them.
+Position the baby so their chin is pointing toward the blockage, which can help dislodge it.
+Rest and hydration also support recovery.

 Symptoms of mastitis include fever, redness, and intense pain in the breast.

 Many mothers worry about low milk supply.
-Frequent nursing or pumping can help increase your milk supply.
-Remember that your baby’s nursing behavior is a better indicator of your milk supply than the feel of your breasts or the amount of milk you can pump.
-How to produce more milk.
+Frequent nursing or pumping can help increase milk production.
+Baby’s nursing behavior is a better indicator than how your breasts feel or how much you pump.

 Here are some tips on how to keep your baby awake while breastfeeding:

 It’s important to remember that every mother’s experience is unique, and what works for one may not work for another.
-Remember, it’s okay to seek help.
-Lactation consultants, pediatricians, and other healthcare professionals are there to support you in your breastfeeding journey.
-They can provide personalized advice and solutions that align with your individual circumstances.
-Connecting with a community of other breastfeeding mothers who can offer support, share experiences, and provide encouragement is also beneficial.
+Joining a community of breastfeeding moms can offer encouragement and shared wisdom.

 Breastfeeding twins is totally possible—and rewarding—with the right tips, tools, and mindset.
 This guide offers…